Updated:

 Results

 Five of the observed cats expressed the symptoms of aggressiveness when the owners’ attention was directed to other subjects.
 Four of the cats’ owners reported having jealousy as their personality trait.
 One owner stated that the cat is aggressive in almost all surroundings due to the traumatic experience of being beaten.
 Two of the ten observed cats responded without aggression but still strived to win the people’s attention.
 The owners highlighted that the notion of jealousy in their character traits is rare.
 Three out of ten cats expressed no reaction to the provocative event.
 The owners reported conscious attempts to avoid jealousy in their relationships with family and friends.
 Based on the observations, seven out of ten owners applied the child-parent model to their pets.
 Five cats are from the group showing aggressiveness to the provocative situation.
 The exceptional aggressiveness of cats was reported by owners alloying this model after childbirth in three out of five cases.
-The correlation between cat aggression levels and the owners’ behavior can be found in Appendix A.
+The correlation between cat aggression levels and the owners’ behavior can be found in Figure 1.

 Correlations Between Human and Cat Jealousy